There are many ways to establish a marine aquarium. This site shows how I built my setup.

 The Main Building Blocks

-With the display tank in place, I turned my attention to the working filtration/circulation components
+With the display tank in place, I turned my attention to the sump and the filtration/circulation components.

-The biggest job was installing the feed and return pipes between the display tank in the lounge and the sump in the fish room.
-It was a five meter plus, horizontal run on the external wall of the house, which required t’s own insulated weatherproof covering.
-This took some time!
+The biggest job was installing the feed and return pipes between the display tank in the lounge and the sump in the fish room (shed!).
+It was a five meter plus horizontal run on the external wall of the house, which required it’s own insulated weatherproof covering.
+As you can imagine, this took some time!

 The sump also holds:

-- Ehime 1200 pump for circulating the water through the external chiller and two UV sterilisers
+- Ehime 1200 pump for circulating the water through the external chiller and two 25W UV Sterilisers

-- A TMC Reef DC 1000 skimmer + Overflow Box
+- A TMC Reef DC 1000 Protein Skimmer + Overflow Box

 - Two 300w heaters